Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Computer and Technology

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-Hewlett Packard Enterprise (HPE) earns a #3 (Hold) 12 days from its next quarterly earnings release on March 1, 2022, and its Most Accurate Estimate comes in at $0.47 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+NetApp (NTAP) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.31 a share 16 days away from its upcoming earnings release on February 23, 2022.

-Hewlett Packard Enterprise's Earnings ESP sits at 1.09%, which, as explained above, is calculated by taking the percentage difference between the $0.47 Most Accurate Estimate and the Zacks Consensus Estimate of $0.46.
-HPE is also part of a large group of stocks that boast a positive ESP.
+NetApp's Earnings ESP sits at 2.09%, which, as explained above, is calculated by taking the percentage difference between the $1.31 Most Accurate Estimate and the Zacks Consensus Estimate of $1.28.
+NTAP is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported